eclipse-sw360/sw360.website/README.md

 # SW360 Website Setup Guide

-This guide provides instructions to set up and run the SW360 website locally using Docker and Hugo.
+This guide provides instructions to set up and run the SW360 website locally using Docker.

 ## Table of Contents